Blog posts

 Why I Write my Blog

-I set up the Writings and Musings blog because I wanted to have an online presence without being tied to the imperatives of the more ‘instantaneous’ or immediate social media platforms.
+I set up the Writings and Musings blog to have an online presence without being tied to the imperatives of the more ‘instantaneous’ social media platforms.

-The focus of my blog is primarily the craft of memoir.
-I am fascinated by how people write in general, whether it be fiction, poetry, screenwriting or song.
+The focus of the blog is primarily the craft of memoir.
+I’m fascinated by how people write in general, whether it be fiction, poetry, screenwriting or song.
 My musings are personal reflections, such as ‘Putting the Me in Memoir’ or ‘The Interface between Memoir and Fiction’.
-I mix these thoughts with other items of interest.
+I mix these thoughts with other subjects.
 ‘Where do you Write?’, ‘Writing in Bed’, and ‘The Car Park’ all touch on where and how one writes (the latter being about working outdoors during an interminable Melbourne lockdown).

-When my group Elwood Writers (EW) has a shared activity, such as a book launch, a soiree, or a radio presentation, I like to notify people of that.
+When Elwood Writers (EW) has a shared activity, such as a book launch, a soiree, or radio presentation, I like to notify people about it.

 The blog is intended for anyone who likes to write, and for people drawn to such themes as veterans of war, the relationship between fathers and daughters, and how to write about the ‘self’ – not always an easy task.
 Occasionally I have military folk visit my site.
-I am never sure if my point of view coincides with theirs.
-But no matter their views, I’d like to think that the posts are occasionally helpful to them.
+I’m never too sure if my point of view coincides with theirs.
+But no matter their views, I’d like to think that the posts are occasionally helpful to people.

 More than anything, the blog is helpful to me.
-We are all surviving something, and writers are fortunate enough to have the opportunity to build worlds and stories from their experiences and imagination.
+We are all surviving something, and writers are fortunate enough to have the opportunity to build worlds and stories from their experience and imagination.
 Cunningly, as Chuck Palahniuk (Fight Club) has it – this is especially true for the memoirist – ‘life never works except in retrospect’.
-For me, discussing ideas on writing allows discourse with the wider world – which in turn helps me collect my own thoughts as I go.
+For me, discussing ideas on writing allows discourse with the wider world – which in turn helps me collect my own thoughts about life as she is lived.

 Besides, it’s fun.